- docs

 You can enable this mode by adding -m

-to the command line adding moduleCache: true
+to the command line or adding moduleCache: true

 to the device.yml